Are Big-Time Sports a Threat to Student Achievement?∗

 “Academic success has been and remains the top priority at the University of Oregon,” she said.
 “I am proud of the academic strengths of the institution.
 Our athletic programs enhance experiences for our students, faculty, alumni and the greater community.

-The story doesn’t mention that Lorraine’s most recent previous job was as acting Athletic Director, and that she still sits on the committee that gives special admits to the football players that don’t meet academic standards.
+The story doesn’t mention that Lorraine’s most recent previous job was as acting Athletic Director, and that she still sits on the committee that gives special admits to the football players that don’t meet UO’s academic standards.

+The Oregon Commentator – back on the job now that the game parties are over – chimes in too.
+But there’s more.
 Two other recent papers have used higher frequency data to tie football *losses* to domestic violence:

 College Football Games and Crime,